-What Are The Top Misconceptions People Have About Filing For Bankruptcy?
+What Are The Top Misconceptions About Bankruptcy?

 The most common misconceptions about bankruptcy come from two different ends of the spectrum.
 On one hand, there are some individuals who think that bankruptcy is easy and that you just pay your deposit with the attorney, and in a couple of months, the case is over.
 That is not accurate.
 Bankruptcy does require some work from a filer, even when they have an attorney.
 The bankruptcy process requires comprehensive financial disclosures and transparency.
 In order to put together the forms that provide those disclosures, we need participation from the client to make sure that we are adequately informing the court.
 Additionally, in some instances, a client may have to pay into a bankruptcy case in order to get the benefit of the discharge that wipes out the debts.
 Sometimes that contribution is in the form of a monthly payment plan in a Chapter 13 case and in Chapter 7, a client may have to pay in or give up assets as part of a tradeoff for the liquidation benefit.

 On the other end of the spectrum of misconceptions are clients who think they are going to have to give up their pots and pans, and the clothes off their back in order to get the bankruptcy benefit.
 A chapter 7 bankruptcy allows a bankruptcy filer to keep a certain amount of basic belongings and still obtain the discharge order.

 What Is The Most Common Type Of Debt That Leads To Bankruptcy?

 There are several types of debt that are common in leading to bankruptcy.
 Typically, they are credit card debts, medical bills, and back taxes.

 How Do Payday Loans Work?